openrocket/motor-database/README.md

 This repository acts as the dynamic backend for OpenRocket's thrust curve data.

+## Deployment & API Endpoints

+This repository utilizes **GitHub Pages** to act as a static Content Delivery Network (CDN) for the compiled motor data.
+This ensures high availability and fast downloads for OpenRocket users without requiring a dedicated backend server.

 ## Architecture

 1.  **Source:** [ThrustCurve.org](https://www.thrustcurve.org/) API (thanks a lot for this incredible resource!).